g-dolphin/WorldCarbonPricingDatabase/_dataset/data/README.md

 In such cases, the value recorded in the dataset is the highest rate applicable to the fuel category.
 The fuel- and/or sector-fuel-specific rates are recorded in the *country notes* associated with each country.

-## "NA" and empty values
+## "NA" values

-- **“NA” values** should not be interpreted as either ‘missing’ or ‘zero’.
-Rather they indicate that the column is ‘not applicable’ for the particular row you are looking at.
-There are several types of instances in which "NA" is used:
+**“NA” values** indicate that the column is ‘not applicable’ for the particular row you are looking at.
+There are two instances in which "NA" is used:
-    1. In `keys` columns: for instance, in the column “iea_code”, there is only such a code for IPCC Energy sectors, not the others.
+    1. In `keys` columns: in the column “iea_code”, there is only such a code for IPCC Energy sectors, not the others.
-    2. In `variables` columns:
-        - For the columns recording price level and exemptions, there will be an “NA” entry if there is no such scheme in place, i.e. if the value of the corresponding coverage binary column is set to 0.
+    2. In `variables` columns: there will be an “NA” entry if there is no such scheme in place, i.e. if the value of the corresponding coverage binary column is set to 0.